-The Exxon Valdez oil spill is now the second largest oil spill to have occurred in the United States.
-The oil tanker Exxon Valdez ran aground on a charted rock, Bligh Reef, in Prince William Sound on Good Friday, March 24, 1989.
+On Good Friday, March 24, 1989, the oil tanker Exxon Valdez ran aground on a charted rock, Bligh Reef, in Prince William Sound.
 The ship ran aground after leaving the designated tanker lanes to avoid icebergs reported to be in the area.

 The estimated initial death toll of the spill included 250,000 seabirds, 2,800 sea otters, 300 harbor seals, 250 bald eagles, up to 22 killer whales, billions of salmon and herring eggs, and other intertidal plants and animals.
 Some injured species are still recovering.